Religion in Japan

 Theology versus Linguistics

-Language is a minefield when it comes to religion.
+Language can be a confusing maze when it comes to religion.
 Consider George Carlin's famous piece about how if God can make anything, and God can do anything, then could God make a rock so large that God can't lift it?

 No, because of language and logic.
 It has nothing at all to do with theology or belief.

 The term "God" (or Dieu or Бог or Θεός or יהוה or ﷲ or whatever language you choose) as that term is used in a Judeo-Christian-Islamic setting implies omnipotence, the ability to do anything.
-Once we agree on this meaning of the word "God", logic tells us that "A rock that God cannot lift" must be a contradiction, a thing that cannot exist.
-This has to be the answer if you agree on this meaning of the word "God", regardless of whether or not you believe in such a deity.
+Once we agree on this meaning of the word "God", logic tells us that "A rock that God cannot lift" must be a contradiction, a thing that cannot exist, regardless of whether or not you believe in such a deity.
 You don't have to be a practicing Christian or Jew or Muslim to say that "unliftable rock" makes no sense in this context.

 So, is Shintō a religion?